netpositive-money/netpositive-money.github.io/elm-pages/content/partners/index.md

 summary.](https://founderspledge.com/stories/climate-change-executive-summary).
-Another great alternative for Germans (and hopefully soon Swiss) is the [website of Effektiv Spenden](https://www.effektiv-spenden.org/effektiver-klimaschutz/), who also have been inspired by Founder's Pledge but in addition by [Let's Fund.](https://lets-fund.org/clean-energy/)
+Another great alternative for Germans (and hopefully soon Swiss) is the [website of Effektiv Spenden](https://www.effektiv-spenden.org/effektiver-klimaschutz/), who have also been inspired by Founder's Pledge, but in addition by [Let's Fund.](https://lets-fund.org/clean-energy/)

 ## Our recommendations